 It's a good idea to see your GP at around 6 weeks after the birth.
 They will check your physical and emotional wellbeing and also your baby's health.

-But you should also see your GP if you have any concerns about your health or your baby's health, at any time.
+But you should also see your GP at any time if you have any concerns about your health or your baby's health.

 How much does a GP cost?